DavidRR-F/Obsidian/Linux-Admin/System Administration/User Account Management.md

         - Multiplication: `echo "6 * 7" | bc`
         - Division: `echo "20 / 4" | bc`
         - Square root: `echo "sqrt(25)" | bc`

+## Message of the day

+The "Message of the Day" (MotD) is a simple and often customizable text message or banner that is typically displayed to users when they log into a Unix-like operating system or shell environment.
+The primary purpose of the MotD is to provide system administrators with a way to communicate important information, updates, or announcements to users as they access the system.

+1. **Welcome Message**: The MotD often serves as a welcome message to users, providing a friendly greeting or acknowledging their successful login to the system.

+2. **System Information**: System administrators can use the MotD to display important system information, such as the system's hostname, IP address, current operating system version, or system uptime.

+3. **News and Announcements**: The MotD can be used to convey important news, announcements, or updates related to the system, applications, or security.
+This information can include scheduled maintenance, security alerts, or reminders.

+4. **Legal Notices**: In some environments, legal notices or terms of use may be displayed in the MotD to remind users of their responsibilities and obligations when using the system.

+5. **Customization**: System administrators have the flexibility to customize the MotD to suit their organization's needs.
+This may include adding ASCII art, branding elements, or specific instructions.

+6. **Dynamic Content**: Some MotDs can display dynamic content based on user login, time of day, or other factors.
+For example, it may display different messages for different user groups or provide information specific to the user's role.

+7. **Location**: The MotD file is often located in the `/etc/` directory and is typically named `motd` or `issue`.
+Its contents can be edited using a text editor, allowing administrators to update the message as needed.